HeatXD/BasicFSM/README.md

 # BasicFSM
 BasicFSM is a single header state machine written in c
 # How to include it?
-On windows with gcc u should be able to just drop basicSFM.h into your project but be sure to add #define BASIC_FSM_IMPL_H before you include basicSFM.h
+On windows with gcc u should be able to just drop basicSFM.h into your project but be sure to add

+#define BASIC_FSM_IMPL_H before you include basicSFM.h

-I havent tested other platforms.
+I havent tested BasicFSM on other platforms.
 ## Example
 ```c
 #define BASIC_FSM_IMPL_H